 - Daily reading assignments with quizzes and group review - provides a comfortable and excellent discussion forum for information retention.

-- Daily Hands-on Illustration - Our instructors provide step-by-setup illustrative instruction through real-life bicycle servicing issues.
+- Daily In Classroom Hands-on Illustration - Our instructors provide step-by-setup illustrative instruction through real-life bicycle servicing issues.
 This is followed by students doing the work on other bicycles each day.
 Good practices, proper tool handling and history are all part of the this learning environment.

 - Online review tests and reading assignments - These are tracked by our Learning Management System, which allows the student to track their progress, and can be used at any time afterwards for review.
 Final Course Exam is conducted on a one-to-one hands on session between one student and instructor.

 We limit our classes to a maximum of two(2) students

 - Courses are in-class, hands-on and conducted on the shop floor of Circuit Cycle & Sports in Millet, Alberta.
 An intimate environment and clean relaxed shop, students will have a safe pressure free space to learn the skills needed to become great bicycle mechanics.

 - Small class sizes ensure that all questions are addressed by the instructor and each student can learn from each other as they work through every step.

 Marking and Passing Grades to move onto the next level

 Each course requires a minimum passing grade of 90% with a final exam mark of 100%

 - Each online test contributes to 50% of the overall grade